OpenMined/syft-flwr/notebooks/fl-diabetes-prediction/README.md

 source .venv/bin/activate
 uv pip install jupyterlab
 ```
-Now you can run the notebooks with the installed environment
+Now you can run the notebooks with the installed environment in your favorite IDE.

+### Install and run `syftbox` client
+Make sure you have syftbox client running in a terminal:
+1. Install `syftbox`: `curl -fsSL https://syftbox.net/install.sh | sh`
+2. Follow the instructions to start your `syftbox` client

+When you have `syftbox` installed and run in the background, you can proceeed and run the notebooks

 ## Workflow
 1. For the data scientist's workflow (prepare code, observe mock datasets on the data owner's datasites, submit jobs), please look into the `ds.ipynb` notebook.
 Optionally, you can look at the `local_training.ipynb` to see the DS's process of processing data and training the neural network locally